NathanHawks/SR1eGameBot/README.md

 * Anyone can click the :game_die: reaction to reroll any *recent* roll.
 * Remove and re-add your reaction to keep re-rolling that roll.

-## :boom: EXPERIMENTAL: Initiative System :boom:
+## :boom: Initiative System :boom:

 ### Player setup: